erachelson/RLclass_MVA/README.md

 ## Evaluation

 The final grade will be composed of three parts (coefficients TBD).
-1. Between session 2 and session 6 (included), a short mandatory online 10-15 minutes quiz will be run at the beginning of class, on the contents of the previous session.
+1. Between session 2 and session 8 (included), a short mandatory online 10-15 minutes quiz will be run at the beginning of class, on the contents of the previous session.
 These quizes will be graded and will count towards the final grade.
-2. An implementation project around session 6 will also be graded.
+2. An implementation project (topic disclosed around session 8) will also be graded.
-3. An independent assignment on the last two sessions will finally be graded.
+3. An independent assignment on the exploration part will finally be graded.